thibautjombart/lsdsim/README.md

 ## The *lsdsim* package

-The *lsdsim* package is still under development.
+The *lsdsim* package was started around Christmas time to provide a platform for testing different responses to LSD epidemics, in the wake of mass culling imposed in France which led to protests and social unrest.
+In a nutshell: it works, all main features are unit-tested, but it is still under development.
 At this stage:

-- it is decently unit-tested, with all core features including epidemic spread and interventions all having automated tests; perfect test coverage will be ensured later
+- unit-testing covers all core features including epidemic spread and interventions; full test coverage will be ensured later
 - documentation is largely lacking, but is underway
 - CRAN checks are not passing (mostly due to the lack of documentation) but the package does install on current R versions
 - a list of all core functions of the package will be provided here
+- continuous integration will be implemented via github actions
+- a dedicated website will be provided using *pkgdown*